AkhoGomana/ageCollision/README.md

 My Android History App

-This is an educational yet fun android app specifically designed for students which compares their ages with the ages of our historical figures.
-The age must only be between 20 and 100 years of age.It teaches the students about the death ages of some of our fallen historical figures.
+This is an educational yet fun android app specifically designed for students which compares their ages with the ages of our historical who died between the ages of 20 and 100 years old.It teaches the students about the death ages of some of our fallen historical figures.

 In the app, a history themed background is used in order to enthral the student’s interests.
 The image used was extracted from the google website.
 The app is designed in a way that the user is prompted to enter their age, using a button for execution of code and using an edit text tool to enable user input.
 Next to the edit text, a text view with “Enter age” as its text.
 This helps guide the user on providing input.